• Skip to main content

 • Langstrasse

-✔ Best area to stay for culture and historic sightseeing
+✔ Best area to stay in Zurich for culture & historic sightseeing

-As with dozens of other old cities across the globe, Old Town is the heart of the city.
-It’s in District 1, covering both sides of the river, but people typically refer to the area on the west bank as “Old Town.”
+As with dozens of other old cities across the globe, Old Town (Altstadt) is the heart of Zurich.
+Altstadt is located in District 1, covering both sides of the river, but people typically refer to the area on the west bank as “Old Town.”

-It’s home to some of the top attractions in Zurich, including the iconic Paradeplatz and the historic Lindenhof Hill.
+Old Town is home to some of the top things to do in Zurich, including the iconic Paradeplatz and the historic Lindenhof Hill.

-The top of the hill offers views of the rest of the city, including most of Old Town.
+The top of the hill offers views of the rest of Zurich, including most of Old Town.
 You’ll also find the ruins of a Roman fort and a lovely public square with many places to relax and rest your legs.

 Staying in Old Town places you near the ancient churches that people tend to associate with Zurich.
 It’s a city with lots of medieval monasteries and cathedrals and most of them are found in or around Old Town.